elbonian/clahe/README.md

 # CLAHE Library

-The intent is to develop a Python library that can perform the Contrast Limited Adaptive Histogram Equalization (CLAHE) algorithm on image types supported by PIL, including 16 bpp grayscale images.
+A Python library that implements a parallelized version of the Contrast Limited Adaptive Histogram Equalization (CLAHE) algorithm on image types supported by PIL, including 16 bpp grayscale and color images.
+Please check out clahe_test.py to understand how to call the library.

+Dependencies are Pillow and ray.